shalithadeshan/shalithadeshan.github.io/README.md

 This is My Personal WEB SITE...!
 CODE

-<h2>In here I used HTML, Bootstrap CSS, JavaScript as languages also my text editer was VS Code and Sublime text.</h2>
+<h2>In here I used HTML, Bootstrap CSS, JavaScript as languages also my text editer was VS Code, Sublime text and intelliJ IDEA.</h2>
 <br>

 <P>18/12/2019 commited version 1.0</P>